Multiorders in amenable group actions: Introduction: motivation and organization of the paper

 In Section 6 we show that the mentioned above theorem by Rudolph and Weiss can actually be derived from our Theorem \ref{eq_entropies}.
 The original theorem states that orbit equivalence between actions of countable amenable groups $G$ and $\Gamma$ preserves the conditional entropy with respect to a $G$-invariant sub-sigma-algebra $\Sigma_Y$, as soon as the actions are free and the ``orbit change'' is measurable with respect to~$\Sigma_Y$.
 In our variant, we replace the measurability assumption by a simpler one: $\Sigma_Y$ should be invariant under both actions and the actions on the resulting factor $(Y,\nu)$ should be free.
 Although formally our assumption is slightly stronger, it is technically simpler and easier to check.
 Also, our proof is completely different and much shorter.
 In this manner, multiorders emerge as a useful tool in giving new proofs of advanced facts about orbit equivalence.

 Finally, in Section 7, we focus on the Pinsker factor of a multiordered $G$-action.
 It follows immediately from the results of Section 5, that the Pinsker factor relative to the multiorder is preserved by the orbit equivalence to the respective $\Z$-action (Theorem \ref{pinsker_mult}).
 In this section, however, the best results are obtained for an arbitrary (i.e.\ not necessarily multiordered) $G$-action, by passing to the product joining with a multiorder (which is a multiordered $G$-action).
-In some sense, this takes us back to treating multiorder as an external object, but our methods depend on the relative results of Section 5.
+In some sense, this takes us back to treating multiorder as an external object, but our methods depend on the relative results of Section~5.
 It is so because in the proof we pass to the $\Z$-action orbit-equivalent to the product $G$-action and this $\Z$-action is no longer a product joining; it has the structure of a skew product.
-In our concluding Theorem~\ref{R-s} we prove that the (unconditional) Pinsker sigma-algebra of any $G$-process can be identified using the following algorithm:
+In our concluding Theorem~\ref{R-s} we prove that the (unconditional) Pinsker sigma-algebra of any $G$-process can be identified as follows: a set $A$ is measurable with respect to the Pinsker sigma-algebra of a $G$-process if and only if, for some (equivalently any) multiorder $(\tilde{\O},\nu,G)$, $A$ is measurable with respect to the remote past evaluated along $\nu$-almost every order.
+This theorem sheds a new light on the Pinsker factor even in case of a classical $\Z$-process.
+The only known proof of the fact that the remote past and the remote future of a $\Z$-process are the same invariant sigma-algebra relies heavily on entropy theory.
+Up to date no purely measure-theoretic proof has been found (i.e.\ a proof based exclusively on the analysis of the sigma-algebras).
+Until such a proof is found, one cannot claim that we fully understand this phenomenon.
+Note that the remote future becomes the remote past if we replace the standard order on $\Z$ by its reverse.
+Our Theorem \ref{R-s} (although it does not bring us any closer to finding a measure-theoretic proof) makes the mystery even more puzzling: there exists a vast collection of non-standard multiorders on $\Z$ (see e.g.\ Example \ref{Z-ord}) which allow to identify the Pinsker factor.